liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 # MoasGroup eContent

-The content of a MoasGroup is a single IP prefix, a list of ASes, and a Route Origin Authorization (ROA).
+The content of a MoasGroup is a single IP prefix and a list of ASes.
 A MoasGroup is formally defined as follows:

 ~~~
 RpkiSignedMoasGroup-2023